Klimatbyran/garbo/README.md

 5. Build query from prompt together with relevant embeddings
 6. Send to LLM
 7. Verify the results first automatically
-8. Verify results in Discord channel (separate PR #2)
+8. Verify results in Discord channel
 9. Save to Wikidata or other database (not done)

 ### Get Started